-Experiencing anxiety as a parent is normal when it comes to your student’s college search, and those feelings may be heightened right now because of COVID-19.
+Experiencing anxiety as a parent is normal when it comes to your student’s college search.
 However, there are ways to cope with your anxiety so it doesn’t negatively impact your student’s experience.
 Here are some tips from Meredith’s Director of Admissions, Shery Boyles.
+Note: this blog post was originally written in 2021.

 Fueled in part by the media’s frenzy over college rankings, the question that weighs heavy on the minds of many parents is this – will my child get into a school that is deemed one of the top colleges or universities in the world and what must I do to help ensure this outcome?